Coyoteq1/AutomationSystem/README.md

 V Rising Automation mod for V Rising servers.
 Players get full VBlood access, curated loadouts, and automatic state restore when they leave the arena.

+## ⚠️ Version Status

+**Current Version: TESTED & READY FOR USE**

+This version has been tested and is safe to use.
+Note:
+- ✅ VBlood progression restore works
+- ✅ Research/unlocks restore works
+- ⚠️ Ability restore is NOT implemented - working on hybrid system using client-side temp storage
+- No harmful side effects detected

+## 🚀 COMING SOON - New Features in Development

+- **Upcoming Events System** - Scheduled tournaments, boss rushes, and special events
+- **New High-Level Areas** - Shadowlands and other zones for level 120+ players
+- **Price-Based Entry System** - Coin economy for premium areas and events
+- **Level 120 Progression** - Extended leveling with new bosses and challenges
+- **Enhanced Blood Weapons & Stats** - New weapon types with unique blood abilities
+- **Advanced Math Systems** - Improved damage calculations and stat scaling
+- **Dueling Practice Arena** - Dedicated 1v1 training grounds with matchmaking

 ---

 ## Requirements